openssl/openssl/README.md

 ### Step 2: Build liboqs

 Next, you must download and build liboqs using the master branch of liboqs (the nist branch is not currently supported on Windows).
-The following instructions will download and build that branch of liboqs, then copy the required files it into a subdirectory inside the OpenSSL folder.
+The following instructions will download (using git, alternatively, [download](https://github.com/open-quantum-safe/liboqs/archive/master.zip) and unzip the project) and build the x64 release configuration of liboqs, then copy the required files it into a subdirectory inside the OpenSSL folder.
 You may need to install dependencies before building liboqs; see the [liboqs master branch README.md](https://github.com/open-quantum-safe/liboqs/blob/master/README.md).

     git clone --branch master https://github.com/open-quantum-safe/liboqs.git
-    cd liboqs
-    msbuild VisualStudio\liboqs.sln
+    msbuild liboqs\VisualStudio\liboqs.sln /p:Configuration=Release;Platform=x64
-    mkdir ..\openssl\oqs
+    mkdir openssl\oqs
-    mkdir ..\openssl\oqs\lib
+    mkdir openssl\oqs\lib
-    mkdir ..\openssl\oqs\include
+    mkdir openssl\oqs\include
-    xcopy VisualStudio\x64\Release\oqs.lib ..\openssl\oqs\lib\
+    xcopy liboqs\VisualStudio\x64\Release\oqs.lib openssl\oqs\lib\
-    xcopy /S VisualStudio\include ..\openssl\oqs\include\
+    xcopy /S liboqs\VisualStudio\include openssl\oqs\include\

 ### Step 3: Build fork of OpenSSL

-Now we follow the standard instructions for building OpenSSL, for example
+Now we follow the standard instructions for building OpenSSL, for example:

-    cd ..\openssl
     perl Configure VC-WIN64A
     nmake